When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 Pain after getting elastic or rubber bands

 You get elastic bands during orthodontic treatment to move teeth and correct certain types of misaligned teeth.
-But, do rubber bands braces hurt?
+But, do rubber band braces hurt?

 You may feel mild pain for the first 2-3 days after getting rubber bands that connect the teeth between the upper and lower jaw.